indratanusaha/indratanusaha.github.io/_posts/2025-11-08-my-blog-post.md

 What do I mean by progressive strength?
 It is the strength of a kind where a student asks 'why' before 'how', where the clarity of intent is atleast equally or more important than clarity of method.
 The engineer must ask who benefits from his optimization, the scientist must ask who benefits from his science, & the statesman must ask why he is facilitating science or art or anything at all, & for whose benefit.
 It is blind allegiance & wilful ignorance that has led us to the point where we're burning the planet down, but now isn't too late to course-correct.

+Camus wrote, "The realization that life is absurd cannot be an end, but only a beginning."
+The same realization awaits every student who sees the absurdity of studying only to serve a system that drains life of meaning.

 If we truly invested in research that would benefit the planet, & not only to drive shareholder profit, we'd inevitably need more skilled graduates, which would mean more employment for real reasons rather than just maintaining a corporate balance sheet, & then firing them to show profit via reduced operating expenses (OPEX).
 That would also drive the competition down because of diversity & give time to individuals as well as the space to think freely.